datalakehouse/docs/docs/products/kafka/getting-started.rst

 Getting started
 ===============

-Aiven services are managed in the Aiven `web console <https://console.aiven.io/>`__ .
+DLH services are managed in the DLH `web console <https://console.DLH.io/>`__ .
 When you first log in to the console with your email address and password, you will see the **Services** view, which shows you all the services in the currently selected project.

-Create a new Aiven for Apache Kafka service:
+Create a new DLH for Apache Kafka service:

 1. Select **Kafka** as the service type.
 You can also select the version that you want to use.